Linuxfabrik/monitoring-plugins/check-plugins/psi-memory/README.md

   --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold for the memory pressure, in percent of
                         wall clock time, measured over the last minute.
                         Supports Nagios ranges.
+Example: `10` alerts where 10 percent of the time is lost.
+Default: 10 --critical-avg10 CRIT_AVG10
+                        CRIT threshold for the memory pressure, in percent of wall clock time, measured over the last ten seconds.
+                        Catches a burst that the one minute average smooths away, at the price of alerting on a stall that is over before anybody looks.
+Supports Nagios ranges.
+Example:
-Example: `20` alerts where 20 percent of the time is lost.
-Default: 20 --no-perfdata         Suppress the performance data section from the output.
+                        `90` alerts where work waited for memory for nine of the last ten seconds.
+Default: no critical threshold --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is